Leigh Ivens Townsend, Clin. Dip (Post Grad) MBACP

 Other areas of counselling I deal with

 As a University Counsellor I also have specialist knowledge and experience of student mental health.

-My fees are £60 per session with some spaces held for reduced rates (depending on individual circumstances).
+My fees are currently £60 per session with some spaces held for reduced rates (depending on individual circumstances).

 The initial assessment session is offered at a reduced rate of £50.

 Sessions last for 50 minutes and generally take place at the same time each week.

 As a registered member of BACP, I abide by their guidelines for ethical and professional conduct.
 I attend regular supervision with an experienced UKCP and BACP registered Psychotherapist and Supervisor.
 I have an up to date enhanced DBS check.

 Maps & Directions